nealenssle/nealenssle.github.io/pages/quotes.md

 "Brooks' Law: Adding manpower to a late software project makes it later." &ndash; _Frederick Brooks_

 "What one programmer can do in a month, two programmers can do in two." &ndash; _Frederick Brooks_

+"Much of the essence of building a program is in fact the debugging of the specification." &ndash; _Frederick Brooks_

 "When people say that pair programming reduces productivity, I answer that would be true if the most time consuming part of programming was typing." &ndash; _Martin Fowler_